sap-tutorials/Tutorials/tutorials/fiori-tools-mockserver-opa-testing/fiori-tools-mockserver-opa-testing.md

 ---

 ## Prerequisites
- - An OData V4 service and an SAP Fiori elements for OData V4 application that was generated based on that service To achieve this, we recommend that you run through the tutorial [Create a Travel App with SAP Fiori Elements Based on OData V4 RAP Service](fiori-tools-rap-prepare-service).
+ - An OData V4 service and an SAP Fiori elements for OData V4 application that was generated based on that service.
+ To achieve this, we recommend that you run through the tutorial [Create a Travel App with SAP Fiori Elements Based on OData V4 RAP Service](fiori-tools-rap-prepare-service).

 ## Details